 ECCH 221 Emergent Literacy 3 Credits

 Examines theories of language development and implications for practice.
 Strategies are presented to facilitate emergent and developing literacy skills in young children and to develop fluent readers and writers throughout the elementary years.
-Includes twenty pages of polished prose including a literature review, literature project and lesson plans.
+Includes twenty hours of field experience.
 (This class may be used to apply to NYSED or BOCES for early childhood certification.)

 Offered: every spring.